 In the short time that the Four Seasons Curling Club has been around, it has positioned its self into being a major player in the curling world.
 With having a membership base of 650 curlers, it makes the Four Seasons Curling Club on of the larger clubs in the county.
 The Four Seasons Curling Club has brought a component of education by introducing curling to thousands of people participating in our Learn to Curl programs or through a corporate or group outing each year.
 In the fall of 2013 Four Seasons Curling Club broadened their foot print even further by becoming the official training site for the United States Curling Association.
 With this agreement with the U.S.C.A., it has allowed the high performance curlers train here year round with hopes of getting back to the medal podium at the Olympics.
 Later in the winter of 2013 Four Seasons Curling Club had the opportunity to be spot lighted by hosting the inaugural TV series called "Curling Night in America" which airs on NBC Sports each winter.
 The Four Seasons Curling Club didn't rest very long before becoming the Unites State Olympic Training Center for Curling in the summer of 2015.
 Obtaining this designation has allowed Fogerty Arena and the Four Seasons Curling Club create partnerships that continue to enhance the overall facility for all of our patrons, for example the state of the art equipment we have in the John Bauer Dry Land Training Center, which was donated by Tourque Fitness, Octane Fitness and by Wagmon Raceway.
 The pinnacle of the achievements Fogerty Arena and the Four Seasons Curling Club is the hosting of the 2017 United States Olympic Trials for Mixed Doubles in curling.

-The most recent chapter in the continuing story of Fogerty Arena happened on June 1, 2016, when the Fogerty Arena took over the restaurant operations over by opening Sticks & Stones Restaurant.
-Sticks & Stones is one of only a few restaurants set up under a non profit organization.
-Since opening Sticks & Stones it has allowed Fogerty Arena to diversify and broaden the serves that can be provided to our patrons when hosting a tournament, a curling bonsiel or a corporate event or party at Fogerty Arena.
+The most recent chapter in the continuing story of Fogerty Arena happened on December 9, 2021, when Moe's Ice House took over the restaurant operations after the arena closed Sticks & Stones Restaurant due the struggles dealing with the Coronavirus pandemic.
+Since Moe's Ice House opened, it has allowed Fogerty Arena to focus on what Fogerty Arena does best, making high quality ice for our patrons!!!!
+Moe's Ice house still diversifies and broadens the serves that can be provided to our patrons when hosting a tournament, a curling bonsiel or a corporate event or party at Fogerty Arena.

 So now more than ever before, the entire staff here at the “The Ice House” would like to invite you to come by and enjoy a game or two, or a match or two while enjoying a good burger and nice cold beer where we strive to provide "Community - Affordable - Athletics".